THE DUE DATE FOR SUBMISSION OF DATA IS JANUARY 31, 2014.

 centrally allocated computing labs, graduate student tuition remission and fee waivers, etc.

-This category includes all funds expended for activities specifically
+This category includes all direct funds expended for activities specifically

 organized to produce research outcomes and commissioned by an agency